aashiq-danielscapaciti/Aashiq-Daniels.Project/README.md

 ### Sources
  - We recieved our info from the schools website, as well information from the course we were doing.
+ - In getting extra information we used w3 schools.com; getboostrap.com.
+ -

 ### Features of the website
 - Markup of HTML; CSS and Bootstrap